greggman/HappyFunTimes/docs/tips.md

     it had no limit.
 Let's say you have 20 ships each with 3 bullets.
 That's 80 things on the screen.
 Basically the game would be unplayable.
-Powpow's solution is after 6 players they're a queue of players waiting to get launched.
-They collectively controll a ghost ship
+Powpow's solution is after 6 players there's a queue of players waiting to get launched.
+They collectively control a ghost ship

 *   Preventing text selection in the browser